choruslab/NoVizVibrate/README.md

 === Credits ===

-The SSLExtension is a simpler implementation of the one Daniela Napoli and Sebastian Navas built for the NoViz-Thermal project.
+Credits go to Daniela Napoli and Sebastian Navas for the layout of this README file and SSLExtension.

 ## Documentation